BookingSync/operations/README.md

 end
 ```

-It is possible to pass multiple policies, all of them have to succeed similarly to preconditions.
-Though it is impossible not to pass any policies for security resons.
-If operation is internal to the system and not exposed to the end user, `policy: nil` should be passed to `Operations::Command` instance any way just to explicitly specify that this operation doesn't have any policy.
+It is possible to pass multiple policies, and all of them have to succeed similarly to preconditions.
+Though it is impossible not to pass any policies for security reasons.
+If an operation is internal to the system and not exposed to the end user, `policy: nil` should be passed to `Operations::Command` instance anyway just to explicitly specify that this operation doesn't have any policy.

 There are 2 more methods to check for policies separately:

 * `allowed(**context)` - returns an operation result (success or failure depending on policy checks result).
-Useful when you need to check the exact error happened.
+Useful when you need to check the exact error that happened.
-* `allowed?(**context)` - the same as the previous one but returns boolean result.
+* `allowed?(**context)` - the same as the previous one but returns a boolean result.

 ### ActiveRecord scopes usage